-k here if the state elects to use funds provided under Title XXI only to provide nded eligibility under the state's Medicaid plan, and continue on to Section 5.
-4.1. income child any of the fo describe the g standards may be used to determine eligibility of targeted low- lren for child health assistance under the plan.
-Please note whether ollowing standards are used and check all that apply.
-If applicable, e criteria that will be used to apply the standard.
-(Section A)) (42CFR 457.305(a) and 457.320(a)) 4.1.1.
-Geographic area served by the Plan: See SPA pages CS7 and CS9 for geographic area served by the State Plan.
-4.1.2. 🖂 Age: See SPA pages CS7 and CS9 for age requirements.
-4.1.3. 🖂 Income: See SPA pages CS7 and CS9 for income requirements.
-4.1.4.
-Resources (including any standards relating to spend downs and disposition of resources): 4.1.5.
-Residency (so long as residency requirement is not based on length of time in state): See SPA page CS17 for residency requirements.
-4.1.6.
-Disability Status (so long as any standard relating to disability status does not restrict eligibility): 4.1.7.
+Check here if the state elects to use funds provided under Title XXI only to provide expanded eligibility under the state's Medicaid plan, and continue on to Section 5.

+- 4.1.
+The following standards may be used to determine eligibility of targeted lowincome children for child health assistance under the plan.
+Please note whether any of the following standards are used and check all that apply.
+If applicable, describe the criteria that will be used to apply the standard.
+(Section 2102)(b)(1)(A)) (42CFR 457.305(a) and 457.320(a)) - 4.1.1.
+Geographic area served by the Plan: See SPA pages CS7 and CS9 for geographic area served by the State Plan. - 4.1.2.
+Age: See SPA pages CS7 and CS9 for age requirements. - 4.1.3.
+Income: See SPA pages CS7 and CS9 for income requirements. - 4.1.4.
+Resources (including any standards relating to spend downs and disposition of resources): - 4.1.5.
+Residency (so long as residency requirement is not based on length of time in state): See SPA page CS17 for residency requirements. - 4.1.6.
+Disability Status (so long as any standard relating to disability status does not restrict eligibility): - 4.1.7.
 Access to or coverage under other health coverage: Comprehensive employer-based coverage or other creditable health insurance will preclude enrollment in CoverKids.

 For unborn children, this means that the mother is either uninsured, or her coverage does not include prenatal or maternity care.

 4.1.8.
 Duration of eligibility: CoverKids provides 12 months of eligibility.

 CoverKids provides continuous eligibility as described by SPA page CS27.

 CoverKids may review, redetermine, and extend eligibility for an enrollee during the 12-month coverage period if doing so would align the enrollee's future redetermination dates with those of other household members.
 However, CoverKids will not shorten the eligibility period as a result of such a review.